-If you’re prepared about what to expect, you won’t feel so thrown for a loop and will be better equipped to handle it if you or your child has a difficult time with the deployment, Dr. Stafford says.
+If you’re prepared about what to expect, you won’t feel so thrown for a loop and will be better equipped to handle it if you or your child has a difficult time with the deployment.

-And remember, kid see, kid do.
-You don’t have to suppress your feelings, but, “if your children see you really stressed and falling apart, that can stress them out and they may echo your reaction,” says Lt.
-Col. Molinda Chartrand, M.D., FAAP, a developmental/behavioral pediatrician in the U.S. Air Force.
+And remember, your child is watching your reactions, too.
+You don’t have to suppress your own feelings, but, if your kids see you really stressed and falling apart, they may echo your reaction.

 Although the deployed parent is far away, he or she can remain close in the kids’ hearts.
 A stuffed animal, necklace from mom, or a t-shirt with dad’s photo on it can go a long way in helping the child feel closer to her deployed parent.

-Some other ways to maintain closeness are pointing out on a map where the deployed parent is, letting the child send e-mails, cards and letters to the parent, letting her help prepare care packages, and even jotting down family life and hometown changes in a journal to keep the absent parent updated.
+Some other ways to maintain closeness are pointing out on a map where the deployed parent is, letting the child send e-mails, cards and letters to the parent, preparing care packages, and even jotting down family life and hometown changes in a journal to keep the absent parent updated.

-If your child is used to having a play date on Tuesdays or going to child care in the mornings, try to keep doing those things.
-The family is already experiencing a huge change from a deployed parent, so if normal routines also change or cease, stress levels may increase more, Stafford says.
+If your child is used to having a play date on Tuesdays or going to child care in the mornings, try to keep doing those things consistent.

 Just don’t go overboard keeping your child busy.
-Trying to push hurt feelings or questions from your child’s mind by overscheduling him won’t work.
-It’ll only cause him more stress and burnout.
+Trying to push hurt feelings or questions from your child’s mind by overscheduling won’t work.
+It’ll only cause more stress and burnout.

 Home, Sweet Home?